godhj93/low_cost_artist_robot/README.md

 ## 2. Setup

-### 2.1 Simulation Setup

-- We provide a Dockerfile to create an image with all the necessary tools to run the workflow.
+We provide a Dockerfile to create an image with all the necessary tools to run the workflow.
 To build the image, run the following command:

 ```bash
 # To build the image